 Representations of Slavery Essay Sample Ireland

-In the following essay sample, we shall discuss the concept of slavery and its representation in the different forms of visual and arts like television, films, paintings etc.
+In the following essay sample, we shall discuss the concept of slavery and its representation in the different forms of visual arts like television, films, paintings, etc.

-The representations of slavery have been motivated across all the groups globally with the different intention for not just representing abolition of slavery in the society but also about the importance of slavery in general.
-The intention is to represent the brutal treatment, injustice done and attempts to eradicate the practice of slavery.
+The representations of slavery have been motivated across all the groups globally with different intentions for not just representing the abolition of slavery in the society but also about the importance of slavery in general.
+The intention is to represent the brutal treatment, and injustice that was done and attempts to eradicate the practice of slavery.

 Meaning of the Slavery

-Slavery has existed in Ireland for the last few centuries when the Vikings began to establish their coastal settlements and this slave practice reached its peak in the 11th century.
+Slavery has existed in Ireland for the last few centuries since the Vikings began to establish their coastal settlements and this slave practice reached its peak in the 11th century.

 Representations of the Slavery: Race and Ideology in the Southern Plantation Museums

-A research was conducted at the five important and different sites of Alabama, Mississippi, Florida South Carolina and Tennessee.
+The research was conducted at the five important and different sites of Alabama, Mississippi, Florida South Carolina, and Tennessee.
 All these museums were established to study the plantation during the period of slavery.

-The study conducted suggested that 83 per cent of plantation museums are historic sites that avoid the issues of oppression, racism and slavery.
-Authors stated in their book that most of the site explored talks about the American history that revolves only the whites and high-class elites and erases the history of the bonded labour, slavery or enslaved Africans and enslaved Americans Africans.
+The study conducted suggested that 83 percent of plantation museums are historic sites that avoid the issues of oppression, racism, and slavery.
+Authors stated in their book that most of the site explored talks about the American history that revolves only around the whites and high-class elites and erases the history of the bonded labor, slavery or enslaved Africans, and enslaved Americans Africans.

 The museums studied the system of slavery and the presence of those who are enslaved.
 A racialization process that works in different locations overlaps the ideologies and representations to produce and further reproduce race-based discrimination and oppression.

 According to the authors, the slave masters are the master enslavers and slaves are the enslaved native Africans.
-The museums support the glory of the United States that signifies the very importance of democracy, civility, gentility and hospitality.
+The museums support the glory of the United States which signifies the very importance of democracy, civility, gentility, and hospitality.

 Representations of the Slavery in the European Art